ekdus9968/REU-HumanFollowing/README.md

 Color-Based Tracking · Hand Gesture Control · LiDAR Distance Regulation · Finite State Machine

 > REU Research · Department of Computer Science · University of South Florida · Spring 2026
-> Author: SY, LL
+> Authors: Seyoung Kan, Laray Lopez
+> Faculty Mentor: Prof. Alfredo Weitzenfeld · Graduate Mentor: Zachary Hinnen

 ---

 ## Overview

 This project implements a real-time human-following system on a differential-drive robot (HamBot) using a Raspberry Pi.
 The robot follows a target person wearing a distinctively colored shirt using HSV color segmentation for lateral alignment and LiDAR for distance regulation.
-Hand gestures provide high-level state control (follow / stop).
-The system is designed to be robust to intermittent gesture signal loss through a multimodal fallback state machine.
+Hand gestures provide high-level state control (follow / turn / stop).
+The system is designed to be robust to intermittent signal loss through a multimodal fallback state machine with autonomous target recovery.

 ---